Monday, July 21, 2025

 The Gut-Brain Connection

 This serotonin affects your mood and stress levels.
-Eating fermented foods like yogurt or kimchi helps your gut bacteria.
-A bad diet can mess with this balance, leading to anxiety and depression in 32% of people.
+Fermented foods help gut bacteria like yogurt or kimchi.
+When this balance is upset by a bad diet, anxiety and depression occur in 32% of people.

 Your diet is your first defense against fatigue and stress.
 Focus on eating nutrient-dense foods to support your holistic health journey, one meal at a time.